AlbertDang46/CS165_Project/README.md

 ## TLS Cache
 ------------------------

-This repository contains the starter code for the CS165 TLS Cache project.
-The file structure is as follows:
+This repository contains the starter code for the CS165 project.
+The directory structure is as follows:
 ```
 certificates/	// Contains CA and server certificates.
 scripts/	// Helper scripts.